Jets vs Patriots Prediction — AI Finds CAN'T MISS NFL Lines & Props (Nov 13)

 New York vs. New England Odds

-Remi is pouring through mountains of data points on each player.
+AI algorithm Remi is pouring through tons of data on each player.
 In fact, anytime the New York vs New England trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme altitude almost always follow normal, predictable patterns.
+Not to mention games played at extreme temps rarely follow normal, predictable betting trends.

 New York vs New England Live Odds